apache/rocketmq-clients/docs/design.md

 ### Message Identifier

-Message identifer provides identity information for each message stored in broker, which means producer can not get the message identifier until it is sent out successfully.
+Message identifier provides identity information for each message stored in broker, which means producer can not get the message identifier until it is sent out successfully.

->**Note**: Internal retries during message publishing may cause message duplication, the duplicate messages here have the same message indentifier.
+>**Note**: Internal retries during message publishing may cause message duplication, the duplicate messages here have the same message identifier.

-The message identifer layout is redesigned, see more details [here](./message_id.md).
+The message identifier layout is redesigned, see more details [here](./message_id.md).

 ## New and Unified APIs